UNIVERSE-HPC/course-material/libraries/pybamm/Parameter_sets.md

 simulation3 = pybamm.Simulation(model, experiment=experiment3, parameter_values=parameter_values)
 ```

-With updated parameter values, the simulation will now run, but the results won't be very interesting.
+If you use suitable parameter values, the simulation will run, but the results won't be very interesting.
 Try changing the model options to enable one or more degradation mechanisms.
 [This example notebook](https://docs.pybamm.org/en/latest/source/examples/notebooks/models/coupled-degradation.html) shows you how to do this, and how to interpret the results.
 However, 10 cycles isn't enough for the battery to degrade very much.
 Fortunately, `ParameterValues` objects are dictionaries and can therefore be updated easily:

 ```
 parameter_values.update({